Add Trade Name Washington State: Everything You Need to Know

 When completing paperwork for a DBA, you must indicate the names and contact information of all partners/business owners, answer questions related to the nature of the company's business activities, as well as names, trade names, and type of entity being filed for.
 However, filing a DBA to get a trade name doesn't change how the business is taxed.

 Establishing sole proprietorships in Washington doesn't require the filing of legal documents with the state government.
 It requires four steps:

 - Obtain an EIN (Employer Identification Number) – The IRS issues an EIN (nine digits) for tax reporting purposes.

 Sole proprietors can use a trade name or their given name.
 If the sole proprietor plans on using a trade name or assumed business name, Washington state law stipulates that the name must be different from the names of other companies on record.
 It is also a good idea to choose names that are unique from other registered businesses to avoid trademark issues related to federal and common law.

 Filing a trade name requires you to go to the state's Business Licensing service to fill a Business License Application with a filing fee of $5 - $24.
 Washington provides a list of all occupations and professions that require licenses for a sole proprietorship.

 If you need help with adding trade name in Washington State, you can post your legal needs on the UpCounsel marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel's marketplace come from law schools such as Yale Law or Harvard Law and average 14 years of legal experience, including work with or on behalf of companies like Stripe, Twilio, and Google.
+Lawyers on UpCounsel's marketplace come from law schools such as Yale Law or Harvard Law and average 14 years of legal experience, including work with or on behalf of companies like Menlo Ventures, Airbnb, and Google.